Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Results

 \subsection{LRE parameter maps}

 The LRE model has only three parameters, but (as illustrated in Fig.~\ref{fig:lre_data}) it generally requires knowledge of the spatially resolved prefilter curve and the HRE parameters that were derived in \S\ref{sec:hreres}.
 Those are passed as a fixed input to the LRE fitting routines, but the gain factor of each pixel is fitted along with the LRE cavity error map and LRE reflectivity map.
-We note that in order to properly fit the data, accurate and consistent wavelength calibration of all datasets is required, so that the prefilter curve derived with the HRE dataset can be placed at the correct line positions of the LRE scan.
+We note that in order to properly fit the data, accurate and consistent wavelength calibration of all datasets is required, so that the prefilter curve derived with the HRE dataset can be placed at the correct line positions of the LRE scan. {The wavelength calibration performed with the FTS atlas using the mean spectrum allows to accurately perform the translation from digital units to absolute wavelength, under the assumption that the etalons wavelength offset calibration remains constant during the entire data acquisition time.
+In our experience, this calibration is very stable within many hours or even days.}

 The derived 2D maps and fit examples are shown in Fig.~\ref{fig:lreres}.
 We show fit examples that were chosen to show a low $\chi^2$ (red), a pixel with a $\chi^2$ very close to the mean $\chi^2$ over the FOV (blue) and a large value of $\chi^2$ (black).
 Overall, the quality of the fits is very good.
-In early attempts including the entire observed LRE spectral range, we noticed that most of the fit discrepancies originate from errors in the secondary transmission peaks, in the form of an amplitude error.
-The latter are modulated by the prefilter curve, which likely points to inaccuracies in the prefilter estimation in the far wings.
+In early attempts including the entire observed LRE spectral range, we noticed that most of the fit discrepancies originate from errors in the secondary transmission peaks {(even the small ones very close to the central one)}, in the form of an amplitude error.
+The latter are modulated by the prefilter curve, which likely points to inaccuracies in the prefilter estimation in the very far wings.
 We note that the prefilter was estimated with the HRE dataset, which in our case is less extended in wavelength coverage than the LRE scan, and therefore, the prefilter in the outer points is not necessarily well constrained by the data, but rather assumed to follow the analytical description in Eq.~\ref{eq:pref}.